ume05rw/BrWebHost/README.md

 3. Run 'setup.exe', to Install your system.
 4. Run 'Start BrWebHost' on your Desktop Shoptcut and little wait, it wake up Browser.

+Broadlink-Device Initializer is a Initial Setup Tool for Broadlink-Devices.
+It find your new Broadlink-Device on your LAN, and add Wi-Fi settings.
+This is only for Windows.

 [ScriptAgent](https://github.com/ume05rw/BrWebHost/releases/download/release1.0.1/SetupScriptAgent.zip) is tiny implementation that limits to Script Execution Only.
 It makes BrWebHost Remote-Scripting more convenient.

 ## Usage for Linux
 1. [Download Zip-Arvhive for your platform.](https://github.com/ume05rw/BrWebHost/releases)